 This Commission was created through Ordinance 252 dated 04/19/1999 and its duties are that it shall be the duty of the historical commission to collect and preserve historical materials relating to the history of the Northwest Territory, the state, and the township; to acquire ownership and control of landmarks of the township with the funds budgeted by the township board of trustees; to compile histories of the township and the area; and to participate in other historical endeavors which the commission believes to be of sufficient interest to the township.
-This Commission meets the 1st Wednesday of each month at the Little Red Schoolhouse, 12895 Berwyn, Redford, Michigan 48239 at 2 pm.
+This Commission holds board meetings on the 2nd Thursday of January, April, July, and October at 6pm at the Museum, 12895 Berwyn, Redford, MI, 48239.

 This Commission was created in January 1956 to work with the Detroit Edison Company in lighting the streets of Redford and continues today to meet as needed regarding the issues that arise regarding street lights.
 Click Here For More Information.

 This Board reviews the Housing Rehab Program applications for loans or grants and determines if criteria has been met for approval.
 The funds used for loans and grants are provided by Community Development Block Grant Dollars.
 The Board meets at the Community Center as needed.

 The Council was created to support our neighborhood associations.
 Their purpose is to build strong, friendly neighborhood communities.
 Click Here For More Information.

 This Authority works on the Annual Memorial Day Parade held on the Sunday after Memorial Day.